Dokko1230/json/README.markdown

 		var entryDate = new Date(data[i].entry_date);
 	}

 If you require a different output format for the date fields, set the date_format= parameter.
-This uses the php date() function. common formats include "U" (unix timestamp in seconds), "c" (ISO 8601) or "Y-m-d H:i" (2011-12-24 19:06).
+This uses the php [date()](http://php.net/manual/en/function.date.php) function.
+Common formats include "U" (unix timestamp in seconds), "c" (ISO 8601) or "Y-m-d H:i" (2011-12-24 19:06).

 ## json:entries